GamingsModding/TeleComponents/README.md

 ## And a nicely sized thank you to:
 1. HardcoreGamingMC for providing all the textures for the items and blocks and testing the mod.
 2. GullWolf for testing the mod.
-3. CamGaming69 for motivation through minor violence.
+3. CamGaming69 for motivation through his 'charm'.
 (Checking java files.
 Because java).

 ### About